Percolative properties of Brownian interlacements and its vacant set: Introduction

 The critical percolation threshold $\alpha^*_1$ could be related to some of the questions concerning the complement of the Wiener sausage wrapping on a unit $d$-dimensional torus discussed in \cite{GoDeH}, relevant in the local scale $t^{-1/(d-2)}$ (i.e.~the local scale $\phi_{local}(t)$ in the terminology of (1.5) in \cite{GoDeH}, see also Section 1.6.3, ibid., especially (1.43)) when the Brownian motion on the unit torus runs over time $t$.
 It is plausible, yet not known at the moment, that $\alpha^*_1$ enters into play in the following way: when one runs Brownian motion on the unit $d$-dimensional torus for time $\alpha t$, and looks at the complement of the $t^{-1/(d-2)}$-neighborhood of the trajectory, then

 - when $\alpha >\alpha^*_1$, for large $t$, there are only ``small'' components, but

 - when $\alpha<\alpha^*_1$, for large $t$, there is a ``giant component'',

-in analogy with what is believed to happen in the case of the discrete $d$-dimensional torus of large side-length $n$, see \cite{TeiWin}.
+in analogy with what happens in the case of the discrete $d$-dimensional torus of large side-length $n$, see \cite{RWfrag} and \cite{TeiWin}.
 Taking $t/\alpha$ to play the role of $t$, the same applies to the complement of the sausage of radius ${(\alpha/t)}^{1/(d-2)}$ of the Brownian motion in time $t$, on the unit torus, for large $t$ (depending on $\alpha >\alpha^*_1$ or $\alpha<\alpha^*_1$).

 In the course of proving Theorem \ref{thm:phase transition}, we are also able to show that $\mathcal{V}^{\alpha}_r$ undergoes another phase transition with respect to connectivity.
 More precisely, let